The Gaiety of the 1890s

 The neighbourhood would become known as Nob Hill to some.

-In 1907, Alan V. entered into the family business.
+By 1907, after attending the Philadelphia Textile School, Alan V. entered into the family business.

 When Oak Bank, which was located at 301 James Street South, was put on the market, James M. Young purchased it.
 Land Registry information and deeds indicate that John Stinson and William Patterson McLean, separately, had owned it.
 Old photos reveal a huge oak tree dominating the front lawn.